 National leadership support for Andy Warhol—From A to B and Back Again is provided by Kenneth C. Griffin.

 Bank of America is the National Tour Sponsor.

 SFMOMA leadership support is provided by Carolyn and Preston Butcher, the Mimi and Peter Haas Fund, and Helen and Charles Schwab.

-Major support is provided by James C. Hormel and Michael P. Nguyen and SFMOMA’s Collectors’ Forum.
+Major support is provided by Doris Fisher, James C. Hormel and Michael P. Nguyen, and SFMOMA’s Collectors’ Forum.

 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.

-Header image: Andy Warhol, Ethel Scull 36 Times, 1963; Whitney Museum of American Art, New York; jointly owned by the Whitney Museum of American Art and The Metropolitan Museum of Art; gift of Ethel Redner Scull; © 2019 The Andy Warhol Foundation for the Visual Arts, Inc. / Artists Rights Society (ARS) New York
+Header image: Andy Warhol, Self-Portrait, 1986; Solomon R. Guggenheim Museum, New York; gift, Anne and Anthony d’Offay in honor of Thomas Krens, 1992; © The Andy Warhol Foundation for the Visual Arts, Inc. / Artists Rights Society (ARS) New York